simpleinjector/Blog/content/posts/the-tale-of-the-async-interfaces.md

 Even though the official `IAsyncDisposable` interface exposes `ValueTask` rather than `Task`, Simple Injector accepts this alternative definition anyway.
 As long as the interface is called "System.IAsyncDisposable" and there's a method named "DisposeAsync" which either returns `Task` or `ValueTask`, everything will just run smoothly.
 This allows you to start using asynchronous disposal until you can migrate to your code base to .NET Core 3 or .NET 5.

-All the sweat and tears I poured over my keyword in the past weeks to get this fixed are now dried up and materialized in the Simple Injector code [v5.2](https://github.com/simpleinjector/SimpleInjector/releases/tag/5.2.0) code base.
+All the sweat and tears I poured over my keyboard in the past weeks to get this fixed are now dried up and materialized in the Simple Injector code [v5.2](https://github.com/simpleinjector/SimpleInjector/releases/tag/5.2.0) code base.
 This will certainly not fix all your binding redirect issues but will at least ensure that Simple Injector is not amplifying the problem any longer.

 Happy injecting.